amaddeus/punished-kirsh/README.md

 2471 demonstrates what I worry leads to resentment and violence (emphasis mine):
 >Not sure if I had covid or not…No testing done, but may have had that or Influenza.
 Only was vaccinated so that I could travel and see grandkids.
 Would have never gotten vaccine if I could have avoided it.

-2478 is a comedian
->The swabs are the culprit  as my dogs dingle berries  tested positive ,,NOT buying into the depop,, stay away from all vaxers

 2626 answered that they are at 100% general vax compliance and said:
 >I do not get flu or vid shots.
 All else I have.
 I generally get a cold/flu maybe once a year.
 But sometimes not at all.
 And since the vid is bullcrap, anything I test for they will tell me I have the vid anyway, again which is bullcrap.
 I take care of myself, don't bother with hospitals, waste of time